 In the Old Testament, priests never sat down because the priest’s service was never complete.
-In the book of Hebrews, Paul reiterates that the Priests offered sacrifices repeatedly because Levitical sacrifices could never take away sin.
+In the book of Hebrews, Paul reiterates that the priests offered sacrifices repeatedly because Levitical sacrifices could never take away sin.

-When Jesus died on the cross, He declared, “It is finished.”
+When Jesus died on the cross, he declared, “It is finished.”
 Jesus’ sacrifice was inclusive - for all time.
 On the third day, Jesus rose from the dead.
-When He ascended into heaven, He sat down at the Father’s right hand.
-Jesus is alive; His sacrifice is complete; His sacrifice is acceptable to the Father.
+When he ascended into heaven, he sat down at the Father’s right hand.
+Jesus is alive; his sacrifice is complete; his sacrifice is acceptable to the Father.
 Currently, Jesus is at the right hand of the Father – a priestly position of authority to forgive sins.

-So, today, ponder the reality that Jesus is alive, that His sacrifice is complete, and you are forgiven.
-May you be profoundly aware of His presence, grateful for His grace, and motivated to allow Him to continually search your heart and sanctify you.
-He purchased you with His blood.
+So, today, ponder the reality that Jesus is alive, that his sacrifice is complete, and you are forgiven.
+May you be profoundly aware of his presence, grateful for his grace, and motivated to allow him to continually search your heart and sanctify you.
+He purchased you with his blood.
 You are not your own.
-May you give Him His rightful place in your life!
+May you give him his rightful place in your life!

 Lord Jesus, please take your rightful place as the Lord of my heart and life.
 Search me O God, and create in me a clean heart.
 Awaken me to your presence; fill my heart with a profound gratefulness of all you have done at the cost of your sacrifice.
 Thank you that you are a living Saviour.
 Lead me through this day for Your Name’s sake.
 Amen!